 - Fill in the hole, replacing the subsoil to the proper depth and finishing the hole with topsoil.
 Firm the soil with your foot as you fill, and add water to fill the hole when it is half full of soil to remove air pockets.

 - For the first few weeks, water often enough to keep the soil moist but not saturated.
-Two to 3 inches of mulch helps the soil retain moisture.
+2 to 3 inches (5-8 cm.) of mulch helps the soil retain moisture.
 Don’t allow the mulch to come in contact with the trunk of the tree.